- Entertainment and Media»

 Born Dead - Virgin, 1994

 Violent Demise: The Last Days - Virgin, 1997

 Bloodlust - Century Media, 2017

-In early 2017, Ice-T announced via social media that the sixth BC album, titled Bloodlust, would be released via Century Media Records in March.
-Bloodlust will sport guest appearances by high powered metal royalty like Max Cavalera (Soulfly/Sepultura) and Dave Mustaine of Megadeth, and Ice promises that the album will "bring hardcore back!"
-The first single from the album is called "No Lives Matter," so the man definitely isn't mellowing with age.
+The sixth Body Count album, titled Bloodlust, was released via Century Media Records in March.
+Bloodlust featured guest appearances by high powered metal royalty like Max Cavalera (Soulfly/Sepultura) and Dave Mustaine of Megadeth, and Ice-T promised that the album will "bring hardcore back!"
+The first single from the album was called "No Lives Matter," so the man definitely isn't mellowing with age.
 Bring it on, Ice!!